llemanh/tl-challenge/README.md

 ![image](server.png)

+### Methodology

+The kaggle dataset was downloaded and stored in the repository while the wikipedia dump is downloaded, extracted and parsed at each run.
+This process is pretty slow due to the volume of data.
+The xml is parsed using SAX.
+The data is then transformed and loaded into PG.

 ### Improvements

+The process of downloading and parsing the xml everytime is very slow.
+Ideally we should store the whole dataset somewhere and only process new data.
+Furthermore we should add some schema tests to ensure the quality of the data we are downloading.

 Using python to process the data is not ideal.
 Python could be leveraged to download the data and drop them into a data lake.
 The data could be then loaded as raw into a cloud warehouse and processed with SQL.